AMWA-TV/nmos-testing/test_data/BCP00301/README.md

 ## Installing Certificates

-In order for requests made to the device under test to be trusted by the test suite, the following private key and certificate must be loaded into the device.
-This will provide the device with the hostname 'testapi.nmos.tv'
+In order for requests made to the device under test to be trusted by the test suite, the following private keys and certificates must be loaded into the device.
+This will provide the device with the hostname 'api.testsuite.nmos.tv'

 **IMPORTANT:** Do not leave this private key and certificate installed on a device once testing is complete.

+Note that both an RSA and ECDSA certificate are provided in order to meet the requirements of BCP-003-01.
+Please consult your TLS library or application for the configuration required in order to load two certificates at once.

 Device under test uses:
 *   intermediate/private/rsa.api.testsuite.nmos.tv.key.pem